Top 5 Festivals Celebrated in the Himalayas of Nepal : A real experience, never to miss

 Sacred mask dances are performed by the monks with unique religious costumes, replicating the deities to scare away the evil spirits.
 Starting with the decoration of the open sand mandala, the festival ends with destroying it and offering it to the Nagas- the serpent gods.

 Throughout the festival, monks chant ritual hymns for the wellness of the eternal beings and world peace.

-So, if you are planning a trek into the Everest Base Camp, try to arrange your itinerary according to the Mani Rimdu Festival.
+So, if you are planning a trek to the Everest Base Camp, try to arrange your itinerary according to the Mani Rimdu Festival.
 This will really be once in a lifetime experience.

-Tiji Festival is one of the most popular festivals of the Mustang region and is observed in the Lo-Mustang area of Mustang also known as Upper Mustang.
-As the Mustang region is separated into Upper Mustang and Lower Mustang region.
+Tiji Festival is one of the most popular festivals in the Mustang region and is observed in the Lo-Mustang area of Mustang also known as Upper Mustang.
+As the Mustang region is separated into Upper Mustang and Lower Mustang regions.
 Trekkers need special permits to visit the Upper Mustang area because it falls under the restricted area of the Himalayas.

 Tiji is a 3-days festival of the Upper Mustang and is celebrated with jubilant enthusiasm by the locals.
 The history of the Tiji Festival can be traced back to Tibet as its origin and is related to Tibetan Buddhism founded by Guru Rinpoche, also known as Padmasambhava, somewhat in the 8th century AD.
 He is regarded as the founding father to spread Tantric Buddhism in Tibet and the Himalayas of Nepal.

 The history of the Tiji festival can be traced back to the time when the myth was popular among the people.
 It was the time when people believed in tantric practice and meditation, through tantric gurus they tried to find out the cause and effect of their common suffering.